hit9/img2txt/Readme.md

   --ansi                output an ANSI rendering of the image --color               output a colored HTML rendering of the image.
-  --antialias           causes any resizing of the image to use antialiasing --fontSize=<n>        sets font size (in pixels) when outputting HTML,
+  --antialias           causes any resizing of the image to use antialiasing --dither              dither the colors to web palette.
+Useful when converting
+                        images to ANSI (which has a limited color palette) --fontSize=<n>        sets font size (in pixels) when outputting HTML,
                         default: 7
   --maxLen=<n>          resize image so that larger of width or height matches